ptv-logistics/xserver.net/README.md

 -------------------------

-PTV xServer .NET is a supplement to the PTV xServer providing an abstraction and convenience layer for integrating PTV xServer into applications based on the Microsoft .NET Framework.
+PTV xServer .NET is a supplement to the PTV xServer providing an abstraction and convenience layer for integrating PTV xServer into desktop applications based on the Microsoft .NET Framework.